FPU-NS/aerohiveng_useradminportal/README.md

 # aerohivenguseradminportal
 Aerohive HMNG web portal for user management.
-Search, create, renew, delete, list.
+Create, search, bulk create, renew, delete, list, email, sms.

-Mostly functional except listing all users is not parsed correctly so that it is easily readable.
-Renewal also does not deliver credentials to the user but should soon.
+I envisioned this portal being used by IT helpdesk operators and technicians to take the management load off of an organizations network team.
+It is mostly functional except listing all users is not parsed correctly so that it is easily readable.